php-fig/fig-standards/CONTRIBUTING.md

 pushed to.

-Secretaries have, and are the only ones to have, full administrative access to all repositories and to the github organisation.
+Secretaries have, and are the only ones to have, full administrative access to all repositories and to the GitHub organisation.

 ## Guidelines for merging